Roscommon Conservation Airport

-The Roscommon Conservation Airport (FAA LID: 3RC) is a publicly owned, public use airport located 2 miles southeast of Roscommon in Roscommon County, Michigan.
+The Roscommon Conservation Airport (FAA LID: 3RC) is a publicly owned, public use airport located 2 miles southeast of Roscommon in Roscommon County, Michigan, United States.
 It is located on 100 acres at an elevation of 1157 feet.

 The airport is owned by the Michigan Department of Natural Resources and is largely used to support the agency's operations in the area.
 The agency focuses particularly on forest preservation in Roscommon County, including managing and combating forest fires.

 As it is open to the public, the airport also sees significant traffic from golfers coming into the nearby Forest Dunes golf club.
 The club provides shuttle services to the airport to assist golfers flying to Roscommon Conservation Airport to visit the club.

 Facilities and aircraft

 Roscommon Conservation Airport has two runways.
 Runway 10/28 measures 3552 x 75 ft (1083 x 23 m) and is paved with asphalt.
 Runway 18/36 measures 2500 x 100 ft (762 x 30 m) and is turf.

 In 2020, work began at the airport to renovate runway 10/28.
 Though delayed due to the COVID-19 pandemic, work at the airport was completed in 2021.
 Work was done to adjust paving cross sections and grading; in particular, the width of the concrete supporting the runway was doubled.

-For the 12-month period ending December 31, 2018, the airport averages 504 aircraft operations per year, an average of 42 per month.
-It is all general aviation.
-For the same time period, 3 aircraft are based at the airport, all airplanes: 2 single-engine and 1 multi-engine.
+For the 12-month period ending December 31, 2018, the airport averaged 504 aircraft operations per year, an average of 42 per month.
+This was all general aviation.
+For the same time period, three aircraft were based at the airport, all airplanes: two single-engine and one multi-engine.

 There is no fixed-base operator at the airport, and no fuel is available.